Fluzzroz/Contxtful-phone-model/Benoit-Boucher-Capstone-Proposal.md

 A Random Search or Grid Search algorithm will be run to optimize the hyper-parameters.
 The best hyper-parameters found will be saved to disk as to allow anyone to be able to retrain the same model and obtain the same results.

-In fact, to be completely replicable, we will provide access to the Python code behind every model tried.
+In fact, to be completely replicable, I will provide access to the Python code behind every model tried.

 ### Benchmark Model

-For the classification problem, CONTXTFUL has obtained good results using Linear Discriminent Analysis (LDA), which is also in line with the idea to "cluster" the data since at its core, it is a supervised dimensionality reduction algorithm.
+For the classification problem, CONTXTFUL has obtained good results using Linear Discriminant Analysis (LDA), which is also in line with the idea to "cluster" the data since at its core, it is a supervised dimensionality reduction algorithm.

 For the clustering problem, CONTXTFUL did not obtain satisfying results.
 However, their current best approach is with the Gaussian Mixture.

 The results to both problems are measurable.
-While the classificition is the classic F1 score, the clustering will be measured by a homebrew metric because the problem is very specific in nature.
+While the classification is the classic F1 score, the clustering will be measured by a homebrew metric because the problem is very specific in nature.
 In both cases, visual aid can be provided:
 * A bar chart of accuracy per label for Classification.
 * A series of bar charts showing what each cluster contain in terms of labels.

 ### Evaluation Metrics

-**F1 Score:** We will use the F1 score instead of the simple accuracy score because our target data is not uniform.
+**F1 Score:** I will use the F1 score instead of the simple accuracy score because my target data is not uniform.
 It is the harmonic mean of _precision_ and _recall_ where precision describes how many selected items were relevant and recall scores how many relevant items were selected.

 _F1 = 2 * (precision * recall) / (precision + recall)_